chenchih/TechNote/PythonNote/Advance/Pytest/Readme.md

 ```

-From the above example if you add `autouse=True` then you no need to pass in function into your test case function.
+From the above example if you add `autouse=True` then you do need to pass in function into your test case function.
 This means no matter whether you pass in or not it will always read the `confest.py`.

 > - test_fixtureexample.py